 Creating and managing a winning awards program means paying attention to the details.
-So you want to make sure you tick all the boxes, starting with the basics and moving onto the more advanced stuff.
+So, if you want to succeed in this endeavor, every element and program phase is important.
+Namely, you want to make sure you tick all the boxes, starting with the basics and moving onto the more advanced stuff.

 Knowing your audience is central to everything you do for the rest of the awards.
 It’s probably the single most important element of your strategy.
-Do your research, and make sure you have identified and profiled your target audience well, so you can plan the rest of your awards well.
+Do your research, and make sure you have identified and profiled your target audience well, so you can plan the rest of your awards accordingly.

-Planning is critical when it comes to awards management.
+Planning is critical for awards management.
 Make sure you plan every phase of the program carefully and know exactly how much time you need every step of the way.
 Avoid approximate timelines as they often lead to bottlenecks throughout your program.

-The longest stage should be the collection of entries, at least if you want as many entries as possible.
+The longest stage should be the collection of entries, at least if you want as many as possible.
 The evaluation phase shouldn’t be too long, else you’re mixing anticipation with procrastination.
-Finally, you don’t want to wait too long to announce things like shortlisted entries, finalists, and winners of course.
+Finally, you don’t want to wait too long to announce things like shortlisted entries, finalists, and winners of course

 Don’t forget to also arrange some appropriate media partnerships - they’ll help you spread the word about your awards.
 Aim for media outlets whose readers are your target audience.
-If you’re organizing a local competition, for example, aim for local online outlets, newspapers, radios etc.
+If you’re organizing a local competition, for example, aim for local online outlets, newspapers, radios, etc.

-Your website has to be the face of your awards, where people come to find out more about it and register for the program.
-Having impressive but also informative and easy-to-navigate pages will ensure the credibility of your awards program and generate more conversions.
+Your website is the face of your awards, where people come to find out more about your program and register for it.
+Having impressive yet informative and easy-to-navigate pages will enhance the credibility of your awards program and generate more conversions.

 Awards have an element of competition that absolutely requires you to carefully consider the judging phase and set some clear criteria for evaluating entries from the off.
-First because participants need to understand how their entries will be judged and second because it’s what judges will use to score the contestants.
-There’s also the fact that as the awards organizer it’s how you get to spare yourself a lot of potential trouble and complaints as the awards organizer.
+First, because participants need to understand how their entries will be judged, and second, because it’s what judges will use to score the contestants.
+Last but not least, having clear-cut rules and criteria will spare you a lot of potential trouble and complaints as the awards organizer.

 An award means nothing if the winner has nothing to show for it.
 Plan who gets what to commemorate their awards participation and make sure everything looks as professional as possible, so people would actually enjoy showing them off.